emqx/cloud-docs/en_US/deployments/http_authz.md

 - **Request Timeout** (optional): Enter the connection timeout duration, with units available: hours, minutes, seconds, milliseconds.

-- **Body**: The request template, for `POST` requests, it is sent in JSON format in the request body.
-For `GET` requests, it is encoded as query parameters in the URL.
+- **Body**: The request template. `POST` requests are sent in JSON format in the request body. `GET` requests are encoded as query parameters in the URL.
 Mapping keys and values can use placeholders.

 ::: tip